danielcollishaw/firefly/README.md

   - **Magdalena Dobinda** - *Project Lead and Developer* -
   - **Carlos Martinez** - *Audio and Modeling Lead, and Developer* -
   - **Daniel Collishaw** - *Art Lead, Level Designer, and Developer* -

+## Potential Bugs

+  - Unity's [rigid body system is flawed](https://forum.unity.com/threads/beating-dead-horse-rigidbodies-sticking-to-walls.335406/) and the character sticks to walls.
+We applied a new friction system to minimize the error, although it still persists slightly.
+  - There are some weird load issues that may affect the character's ability to jump.
+The error occurs very sporadically, and we have yet to find a way to recreate and       fix the error.
+A simple solution is to reload the game or level by going to the overworld.

 ## Acknowledgments